Unit 1.1 - Introduction

 cargo test -- test_validation

-traits, to support serialization and deserialization of Bsn
+Next up is implementing the serde::Serialize and serde::Deserialize traits, to support serialization and deserialization of Bsns.

-In this case, simply deriving those traits won't suffice, as we want to represent the BSN
+In this case, simply deriving those traits won't suffice, as we want to represent the BSN as a string after serialization.

-We also want to deserialize strings directly into Bsn
+We also want to deserialize strings directly into Bsns, while still upholding the guarantee that an instantiated Bsn represents a valid BSN.

-into the implementation of the deserialization visitor.
+Therefore, you have to incorporate Bsn::validate into the implementation of the deserialization visitor.

 More information on implementing the traits: